A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Introduction

 The outline and contributions of this paper are as follows: \begin{itemize} \item \Cref{sec: methods} introduces \emph{\acl{gd}} (GD), a statistical divergence that captures closeness of a distribution $Q$ to the target $\target$ by measuring the size of a variational gradient $\vargrad \eobj(Q)$.
 A specific instance, called \emph{\acl{kgd}} (KGD), can be computed in closed-form for all distributions $Q_n$ with finite support.
 In the familiar case where $\mathcal{L}$ is a linear functional, one has access to an unnormalised density for the target and \ac{gd} coincides with Langevin Stein discrepancy \citep{gorham2015measuring}.
-This leads to a novel interpretation of this Stein discrepancy as measuring the size of a variational gradient. \item \ac{gd} enables novel sampling algorithms for entropy-regularised variational objectives to be developed and compared.
-As illustrations, in \Cref{sec: applications} we demonstrate how \ac{kgd} (i) provides a principled approach to tuning the step size in \ac{mfld}, (ii) enables the first \emph{extensible} sampling algorithm (i.e. adding one particle at a time until a desired accuracy is achieved) in the context of \eqref{eq: objective}, (iii) enables parametric variational inference without requiring explicit densities for the parametric model, and (iv) extends Stein variational gradient descent \citep{liu2016stein} to general entropy-regularised variational objectives.
-In particular, (ii-iv) represent novel classes of algorithm for the solution of \eqref{eq: objective}. \item The theoretical properties of \ac{kgd} are comprehensively set out in \Cref{sec: theory}.
-In particular, we establish sufficient conditions for continuity and convergence control in a range of topologies, spanning weak convergence to Wasserstein convergence, demonstrating that the accuracy of higher order moments can be detected.
-Strikingly, our results imply that in regular settings convergence is \emph{characterised} by \ac{kgd}, meaning that \emph{any} consistent algorithm for approximating $\target$ must necessarily be performing (asymptotic) minimisation of the \ac{kgd}. \end{itemize}
+This leads to a novel interpretation of this Stein discrepancy as measuring the size of a variational gradient. \item \ac{gd} enables efficient sampling algorithms for entropy-regularised variational objectives to be developed and compared.
+As illustrations, in \Cref{sec: applications} we demonstrate how \ac{kgd} (i) provides a principled approach to tuning the step size in \ac{mfld}, (ii) enables the first \emph{extensible} sampling algorithm (i.e. adding one particle at a time until a desired accuracy is achieved) in the context of \eqref{eq: objective}, (iii) enables direct optimisation of a particle set through gradient descent, (iv) enables parametric variational inference without requiring explicit densities for the parametric model, and (v) facilitates the first convergence analysis for nonlinear Stein variational gradient descent \citep{wang2019nonlinear}. \item The theoretical properties of \ac{kgd} are set out in \Cref{sec: theory}.
+In particular, we establish sufficient conditions for continuity and convergence control in a range of topologies, spanning weak convergence to Wasserstein convergence, meaning in particular that the failure of an algorithm to properly approximate higher order moments can be detected.
+Strikingly, our results imply that in regular settings convergence is \emph{characterised} by \ac{kgd}, meaning that \emph{any} consistent algorithm for approximating $\target$ must necessarily be performing (asymptotic) minimisation of the \ac{kgd}.
+Our analysis is rich enough to include loss functions $\mathcal{L}$ of \emph{interaction energy form}, for example encountered with PrO posteriors based on kernel scoring rules, but is not completely general (e.g. our convergence control result excludes PrO posteriors based on the logarithmic scoring rule). \end{itemize}